All AoIs

 Digital Payments – There is a global trend moving away from physical cash payments to digital payments.
 New payment technologies mean we are now seeing an accelerating take-uprate along with a growing desire among many governments to eradicate the cash economy.

 E-Commerce – With improvements in the selection of goods and services available online combined with delivery speed and reliability – such as Amazon’s move to one-day shipping – online consumer sales are on the rise.
+Over time we expect retail to continue to shift from physical stores to online stores.

 High Performance Computing – As emerging technologies like artificial intelligence, cloud computing and self-driving vehicles become more mainstream, they will demand ever greater computing power which only a handful of players will be able to supply.

-Infrastructure – Is the key to a growing economy, we expect large spending plans and growing private participation to enable strong growth ahead for Toll road providers, airports and housing.
+Infrastructure – Is the key to a growing economy, we expect large spending plans and growing private participation to enable strong growth ahead for Toll Road providers, airports and housing.

 Innovative Health – Health is an industry facing unsustainably rising costs and inconsistent outcomes – and is therefore fertile ground for innovation across diagnostics and patient care, in areas like genetic sequencing, virtual reality and 3D printed medical devices.